How it works

 Built with

 The audio engine is C++.
 The app is native Swift and SwiftUI, not Electron or a web wrapper.
-It plugs directly into macOS CoreAudio, so it feels like something that should have shipped with the OS.
+It plugs straight into macOS CoreAudio, so it feels like something that should have shipped with the OS.

 Compatibility